Largetooth Sawfish (Pristis pristis)

 Some states have taken additional step to protect largetooth sawfish species: Florida, Louisiana, and Alabama have prohibited the "take" of sawfish.
 Texas has listed them as endangered.

-All sawfish (Pristidae) species are listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), except P. microdon, which is listed on Appendix II.
+All sawfish (Pristidae) species are listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Appendix I limits international trade in species to exceptional circumstances only.

 The largetooth sawfish was added to the candidate species list in 1988, removed in 1997, and placed back on the list again in 1999.
-In April 2009, NOAA's National Marine Fisheries Service (NMFS) received a petition [pdf] from WildEarth Guardians requesting that this species be listed under the ESA.
+In April 2009, we received a petition from WildEarth Guardians requesting that this species be listed under the ESA.

-NMFS completed a status report in March 2010.
-On May 7, 2010, NMFS published a proposed rule [pdf] to list the species as endangered.
-On July 12, 2011, NMFS published a final rule listing this DPS as endangered [pdf] under the ESA.
+We completed a status report in March 2010.
+On May 7, 2010, we published a proposed rule to list the species as endangered.
+On July 12, 2011, we published a final rule listing this species as endangered under the ESA.

 |12-Month Finding and Proposed Endangered Listing of Five Species of Sawfish, including a proposed change in the scientific name for largetooth sawfish to Pristis pristis||78 FR 33300||06/04/2013|